Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 Consumer Installment Credit

-Meaning: Changing in the dollar amount of user installment credit nonpayment during the month, including bond papers to individuals by central banks and economic companies.
+Meaning: This is the change in the dollar amount of user's installment credit and non-payment during the month.
+It includes bond papers to individuals by central banks and economic companies.

 Consumer Price Index

 The CPI is a primary inflation pointer because user expenditure accounts for nearly two-thirds of financial activity.
-Sometimes, the CPI is followed but did not consider the price of food and energy as these posts are much more changeable than the rest of the CPI and can shelter the more relevant underlying trend.
+Sometimes the CPI is followed, but without considering the price of food and energy because these posts are much more changeable than the rest of the CPI.
+Additionally, it can shelter the more relevant underlying trend.

-Heightening user price inflation is usually linked with the waiting of higher short term interest levels and may therefore be favorable for a currency in the short period.
+Heightening user price inflation is usually linked with the waiting of higher short-term interest levels and may be favorable for a currency in the short period.
 However, a longer period inflation problem will finally undermine confidence in the currency and there will be delicacy.

 Importance: The CPI is important to monitor for its monthly stability except for food and energy prices.
-This activity helps to understand inflation trends better and is mostly known as the "core CPI".
+This activity helps to understand inflation trends better.
+It is commonly known as the "core CPI."
 The higher inflation rate usually strengthens the dollar as far as the interest rates are supposed to grow.
-In case the inflation grows rapidly and there is a number of high values the situation lowers the trust and is harmful for dollar.
+In case the inflation grows rapidly along with a number of high values, the situation lowers the trust and is harmful for the dollar.

 Availability: The data for previous month is available approximately on the 13th of each month at 8:30 a.m.
 EST.